5 Spots You Should Never Apply Perfume

 Hair naturally absorbs scents, which is why it might initially seem like a good idea to spray the fragrance in your locks.
 However, alcohol-based perfumes can really dry it out, especially if you spray the perfume directly onto your hair.
 Instead, Cosmopolitan suggests spraying perfume onto your hairbrush, then brushing your hair to avoid damage or try spritzing the ends, ever so lightly.

 While applying perfume on your wrist might be one of the most popular ways to smell great throughout the day, if the fragrance happens to accidentally get onto your hands in the process, alcohol-based perfumes can make your skin dry and potentially cause cracking and bleeding.
 Plus, should you happen to rub your eyes after getting perfume on your hands, it could cause irritation.
+If you need some inspiration on what scent to buy, here are the most popular fragrances in every state.

-Spraying perfume onto your armpits poses as another potential cause of irritation.
+Spraying perfume onto your armpits poses another potential cause of irritation.
 The interaction between your perfume and your armpits’ sweat glands could result in itching and burning.

 Similarly, spraying perfume near private areas can also result in skin dryness.
 For women, fragrances can “potentially irritate the vagina and cause inflammation, itchiness, and pain,” according to Insider Health.
-These 15 other every day habits can also mess with your vaginal health.

 Where to spray instead